 In its pre-park state, the site of the model boat pond was a ravine through which Saw Kill flowed on its way east.
 With the development of Manhattan, its headwaters on the Upper West Side were buried as was its course on the Upper East Side.
 The dried up stream bed within Central Park was dammed and filled with water from the city’s aqueduct as The Lake.

 To its east, the ravine was assigned an ornamental pool that would face a “large conservatory,” a glass building with tropical plants inside.
+Below, from the NYPL Digital Collections is an 1862 rendering of the never-built Conservatory by John William Orr.
+To this day, while the other four boroughs each have their botanical gardens, Manhattan does not.

-Initially, this pool was intended to be filled with lilies floating on the surface.
+This pool was intended to be filled with lilies floating on the surface.
 It was completed without a surrounding garden in 1873 and soon after attracted a following of model boat enthusiasts and when the weather permits, ice skaters.
 While some maps labeled this pool as “Ornamental Water,” its other name Conservatory Water found more acceptance by the public.

 The Conservatory Garden eventually was completed in 1934 at a location further uptown at Fifth Avenue and East 105th Street.
 Around that time, the Conservatory Water was redesigned with a granite shoreline loosely based on the reflecting pool of Jardin du Luxembourg in Paris.
 A humble wooden boathouse stood on the pond’s eastern shore, a predecessor to a larger one that will be built in 1954.